opendp/docs.smartnoise.org/source/contrib/algorithms.rst

 Proofs should be written in a markup language such as LaTeX that can be converted into a PDF and perhaps other formats.

-An example proof can be found at https://www.overleaf.com/read/brvrprjhrhwb

-Discussion about this proof can be found at https://github.com/opendp/opendp/pull/58

 Implement the Algorithm
 -----------------------